 I told him two and a half years ago that if we had been older, it might have worked out.
 He clung to that like a promise.
 When I explained to him that ‘working out’ meant he’d have to quit the drugs, he looked so sad, I just walked away and haven’t seen him since then.

-"OK, hey, I got your mail!" he says stumbling as he stands.
+"OK, hey, I got your mail," he says stumbling as he stands.

 Three